bttmly/mune/README.md

 Besides being able to throw when accessing an undefined property, this is better than just a [frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) object, because messing with frozen objects just fails silently unless you're in strict mode.

 ## Caveats
 Well, one, you need to have a Proxy implementation available. `harmony-reflect` is used here to patch old, non-compliant versions.
-Also, calling `JSON.stringify()` on an enum will fail becuase it tries to find a `.toJSON` method on the object.
+Also, calling `JSON.stringify()` on an enum will error out becuase it tries to find a `.toJSON` method on the object.